Chhabii/MathmaticsforML/README.md

 **Linear Independence:** This concept involves vectors that do not express any vector in the set as a linear combination of the others.
 Linear independence is critical for defining the basis of a vector space.

-**Basis:** A basis of a vector space is a set of linearly independent vectors that spans the entire vector space.
+**Basis:** A basis of a vector space is a set of linearly independent vectors that span the entire vector space.
 Every vector in the space can be expressed uniquely as a linear combination of basis vectors.
 📹 [Linear combinations, span, and basis vectors](https://youtu.be/k7RM-ot2NWY?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab)

-**System of Linear Equations:** This represents multiple linear equations that together form a system.
-Solutions to such systems represent points of intersection of the equations’ corresponding geometric planes.
+**System of Linear Equations:** Systems of linear equations play a central part in linear algebra.
+Many problems can be formulated as systems of linear equations, and linear algebra gives us the tools for solving them.

 **Matrix Inverse:** This is a matrix that, when multiplied with the original matrix, yields the identity matrix.
 The inverse of a matrix is particularly useful in solving systems of linear equations.